charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 #### Mixing Containerd and Docker

-Once you have a Containerd backed CDK running, you can add Docker backed workers like so:
+Once you have a Containerd backed Charmed Kubernetes running, you can add Docker backed workers like so:

 ```bash